 Elapids are another group of venomous snakes found throughout the world but mostly in warmer climates such as Australia and Africa.
 These snakes have long fangs which inject a neurotoxin into their victims when they bite them.
 This neurotoxin affects the nervous system of its victims causing paralysis or death depending on how much toxin is injected.

-See also What is Spotted python Animal
+See also What is Super Pastel Ball Python Animal

 No matter what type of snake you’re looking for, you’ll be sure to find one that suits your needs!
 Snakes make great pets for those who enjoy observing these unique creatures in their natural habitats or those who just want an exotic pet to care for at home!